 All Grant Thornton policies are subject to periodic review.
 The review includes consideration of any legislative or regulatory changes, new or updated standards or codes, and changes to Grant Thornton International Ltd Policies for member firms.
 We will also continue to look at feedback and reports from internal and external sources and will take steps to benchmark our policies against best practice.

-Our modern slavery supplier risk assessment methodology follows the same review protocol as our enterprise risk management framework.
-For modern slavery risk assessments, this includes an evaluation of the continued relevance of the criteria used to assess supplier risk, and we will determine whether or not the ratings applied are consistent across the risk criteria for each supplier.
+We continue to evaluate the continued relevance of the criteria used to assess supplier risk, and we will determine whether or not the ratings applied are consistent across the risk criteria for each supplier.